Nexus-Mods/Vortex/README.md

   - python 2.7
     * download installer (2.7.*, 64-bit) from https://www.python.org/downloads/ and run
     * defaults are fine, you can disable samples and documentation if you want
-  - c++ build tools 2015
+  - c++ build tools 2017
-    * download installer from http://landinghub.visualstudio.com/visual-cpp-build-tools and run
+    * download "Build Tools für Visual Studio 2017" from https://visualstudio.microsoft.com/de/downloads/ and run
     * default settings are fine
-    * Note: Do _not_ install VS 2017.
-A compiler error keeps nbind from building at the moment.
   - Call _"yarn config set msvs_version 2015 --global"_
     * This sets up yarn to use the c++ build tools we just installed
     * If you downloaded a newer version, change the version accordingly